 ‘nuff with the rant.
 Lio rocks.

-guitarmutt about 15 years ago
+guitarmutt over 15 years ago

 Hi, I don’t comment very often so far, but I agree: Lio does rock.
 I need my daily dose of Lio otherwise, I feel off kilter and out of balance.
 Plus, oddly, when I’m feeling out of balance and off kilter, I can usually rely on Lio for giving me a much needed boost with laughter.
 Thanks Mark.

-Sherlock Watson about 15 years ago
+Sherlock Watson over 15 years ago

 Here’s a better-rhyming alternative: